aldolo69/oqtadrive/README.md

 *Hint*: After turning on the *Spectrum*, the adapter sometimes erroneously detects the *Interface 1* as a *QL*.
 In that case, run `CAT 1` on the *Spectrum* and reset the adapter afterwards.
 That should fix the problem.

 ### Using a Different *Arduino* Board
-I haven't tried this out on anything other than a *Nano*.
+I haven't tried this out on anything other than a *Nano* (or compatible) board.
 It may work on other *Arduino* boards, but only if they use the same micro-controller running at the same clock speed.
 There are timing-sensitive sections in the code that would otherwise require tweaking.
 Also, stick to the GPIO pin assignments, the code relies on this.

 ## Running
 There's a single binary `oqtactl`, that takes care of everything that needs to be done on the PC side.
 This can run the daemon as well as several control actions.
 Just run `oqtactl -h` to get a list of the available actions, and `oqtactl {action} -h` for finding out more about a particular action.
 There are cross-compiled binaries for *MacOS* and *Windows* in the *release* section of this project for every release.
 However, I don't know whether they actually work, so feedback is welcome.